slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts. '-- Bertrand Russell*

 > *'And those who were seen dancing were thought to be insane by those who could not hear the music.' -- Friedrich Nietzsche*

+> *'When you do as everyone else does, don't be surprised when you get what everyone else gets.' -- Peter Kaufman*

 HOWEVER... smart people don’t think others are stupid and common sense is not so common.